ilrg/ilrg.github.io/index.md

 This site serves as an instruction manual and documentation to set up an identical system as well as navigate the current system.
 Use the left panel as a table of contents, starting at [Server](Pages/Server/Server_Setup.html) and ending at [Objection, Correction and Confirmation](Pages/OCC/OCC.html).

-Documentation by [Arielle Landau](https://alandaux.github.io/), GIS and Data Analysis Consultant at Tetra Tech ARD
+Documentation by [Arielle Landau](https://alandaux.github.io/), GIS and Data Analysis Consultant at Tetra Tech ARD.

 **[Next](Pages/Server/Server_Setup.html)**